geekcyclist/ApprovalTestSamples/CustomerFileSample/README.md

 The set of projects in this repository are based around a very stripped down flat-file processor.
 It is meant to highlight some of the advantages of using ApprovalTests.Net to verify complex objects and collection.

-There is no console or UI, which would normally manage the code for retreiving or sending files to be parsed.
+There is no console or UI, which would normally manage the code for retrieving or sending files to be parsed.
 There is no persistence layer either.
 The entire focus is on parsing data into a model/object, and testing the properties of that object.
 A **Feature Request** in the Projects and Tasks section below highlights the maintenance advantage of ApprovalTests over traditional asserts in *some situations*.

 ## Projects and Tasks ##